 Cocaine causes high blood pressure because it triggers the release of catecholamines like norepinephrine, serotonin and dopamine.
 When a person takes cocaine and catecholamines are released, their blood vessels contract.
 This contraction makes blood vessels skinnier.
 However, blood vessels still need to carry the same amount of blood, even though they are skinnier than before.
 The person’s blood pressure goes up because their heart needs to use extra force to push the blood through smaller blood vessels.

-Related: Does Cocaine Cause Vasoconstriction?
+Related Topic: Does Cocaine Cause Vasoconstriction?

 Cocaine and Irregular Heartbeat